patrickbucher/read-think-write/content/practical-advice.md

   quite far: I haven't played any computer games for over a year now, and hardly watch videos.
 Having been a very light and only occasional user of social media, I've now banned it completely from my life.
-The constant cost of using it far outhweighs its occasional benefits.
+The constant cost of using it far outweighs its occasional benefits.

 Even though other thinkers (Nassim Taleb, Arthur Schopenhauer, Henry David Thoreau, Ivan Illich, Erich Fromm, Eugen Drewermann, Neil Postman, Edsger